gdvl777/awesome_books/README.md

 > -   Microverse for providing the opportunity to learn Git and GitHub in a collaborative environment.

-> -   GitHub Docs for providing a wealth of information on Git and GitHub.
+> -   GitHub Docs for providing accurate information on Git and GitHub.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>